CFY98/Password/README.md

 🔐 Simple encryption logic — demonstrating how to protect passwords

 🐍 Beginner-friendly code suitable for learning purposes

-It’s not a full-featured security tool but a good starting point for understanding password handling in Python.

 ## 🛠️ Technologies
 - **Python**:	Main programming language